yogthos/yogthos.net/resources/templates/md/posts/2016-10-15-AtomWithLuminus.md

             [compojure.core :refer [defroutes GET]]
             [ring.util.http-response :as response]
             [clojure.java.io :as io]
-            [myapp.db.core :as db]))
+            ;; add a reference to the db namespace [myapp.db.core :as db]))
 ```

 Once we've done that, we'll need to reload `myapp.routes.home` namespace.
 To do that we'll need to send the code from the editor to the REPL for evaluation.

 There are a few commands for doing this.
 I recommend starting by using the `ctrl-alt-, B` shortcut that sends the top-level block of code to the REPL for execution.
 Place the cursor inside the `ns` declaration and hit `ctrl-alt-, B` to send it to the REPL.
 We can see that the REPL displays the code that was sent to it along with the result:

 ![](/img/atom/send-to-repl.png)